“10. Aaronic Priesthood Quorums,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

-The stake presidency assigns a high councilor to be the stake Young Men president.
-The high council members assigned to the Young Women and Primary may serve as his counselors.
-Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see 5.5).
+The stake presidency calls and sets apart a high councilor to be the stake Young Men president.
+The high council members assigned to the Young Women and Primary may be called and set apart to serve as his counselors.
+Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors.
+(See 6.5.)

 The stake Young Men president serves under the direction of the stake presidency.
 He and his counselors and secretary serve on the stake youth leadership committee (see 29.3.10).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.

 A brother from the membership of the stake may be called as the stake Young Men secretary.

 When adults are interacting with youth in Church settings, at least two responsible adults should be present.
 It may be necessary for quorums to meet together to make this possible.

 All adults who work with youth must complete the children and youth protection training within one month of being sustained (ProtectingChildren.ChurchofJesusChrist.org).
 They repeat the training every three years thereafter.

 For information about how these guidelines apply to ministering companions, see 21.2.2.

 Quorum leaders give special care to young men with disabilities.